 3. General Chemistry: An Atoms First Approach by Chemwiki (FREE)

 4. Book stand (NOT INCLUDED IN THE ONLINE PURCHASE)

 You will receive a 2.5 month schedule that requires roughly 8 hours of a study a day to complete.
 This schedule uses many sources and videos, many of which will not be listed here, to protect our proprietary blend.
 You will also receive lectures that are NOT part of the schedule, and will be used and watched as you see fit.

 All of our lectures are complete, meaning that they contain everything you need to know on that topic for the MCAT.
 They also assume that you have no idea what you are talking about.
 These are the same lectures that Dr. Laureano Andrade Vicenty used and memorized to score in the 97th percentile on the new 2016 MCAT.
 Most lectures are between 60 and 90 minutes.

 The following video lectures are currently made and available for online and in-person users.
 If it is not a video, it is noted.
 As more lectures are created, they will be freely available to anyone who has a valid subscription to the course.
-Students have access to the online course materials until the end of the 2022 testing cycle.
+Students have access to the online course materials for 8 months from the initial date of purchase.
 To protect our content, only the slide shows will be available for download.

 ~90 minute lectures